amiryah1124/aiaa-public-policy-2026/index.md

 To support this objective, the event included a dedicated **Research & Innovation Poster Symposium**.
 With support from **Ryan Reynolds** and the **Office of Undergraduate Research at ERAU**, students were invited to present their latest research and engage with attendees.

-The event included approximately **40 student posters**, reflecting a broad range of research across aerospace engineering, policy-related topics, and adjacent fields.
+The event included **40 student posters**, reflecting a broad range of research across aerospace engineering, policy-related topics, and adjacent fields.

 The poster symposium served two purposes: